stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 2. reasonably random, including robust to long documents.
 3. resumable (meaning it's relatively cheap to resume if a run crashes)
 4. doesn't eat too much disk
+5. fully replicable with same configuration (meaning that if you run the same code on the same data, you get the same results)
+6. (stretch) fully replicable with different configurations (meaning that if you run the same code on the same data, you get the same results, even if you change the number of nodes)

 It's easy to get (1) with streaming, and (2) by jumping to random offsets for every sample.
 Shuffle buffers get you (1) and (2) together, but only if documents aren't too long.
 (3) comes easily if you do streaming OR random jumping constantly, but is a bit painful with a shuffle buffer.
 You can get (1), (2) and (3) if you are willing to lay out the entire shuffled dataset on disk for every epoch.
 But that's not ideal.

-We take a middle path: we stream into a shuffle buffer, but we jump to random offsets after every K samples.
+For (1)-(4), we take a middle path: we stream into a shuffle buffer, but we jump to random offsets after every K samples.
 Moreover, we serialize the shuffle buffer, the positions of the datasets, and the random seed to disk when we checkpoint, so that we can resume easily.

+(5) is easy if you serialize the relevant state, or can just restart your iterators deterministically.
+(6) is hard to do in a sharded way.
+It's easy to "scale down" by emulating a larger number of nodes with a smaller number of nodes, but it's hard to "scale up".
+To do this, we can think of each row as having its own stream of data, perhaps sliced out of a larger stream?
+TODO for version 3

 ### Tasks